Joseph Oosting

-Joseph Oosting (born 29 January 1972) is a Dutch football manager and former player, who was recently the manager of Eredivisie club Twente.
+Joseph Oosting (born 29 January 1972) is a Dutch football manager and former player, who is currently head coach at Eredivisie club Go Ahead Eagles.

 Club career

 He played professional football from 1988 to 2006 for BV Veendam and FC Emmen.

+Coaching career

+In July 2021, Oosting was appointed as head coach of RKC Waalwijk.
+In April 2023, he agreed to sign a two-year contract as the head coach of Twente.
+In November 2025, he reached an agreement to join Belgian side Antwerp.
+He was dismissed by Royal Antwerp in May 2026 after the end of the season.

+On 11 June 2026, Oosting was announced as the new head coach of Eredivisie club Go Ahead Eagles.

 Personal life

 His son Thijs Oosting is also a professional footballer now and represented Netherlands internationally on junior levels.